labust/marble-hackathon/README.md

 #### Examples
-* Inspect published image with: `rviz2`
+* Inspect published image with `rviz2`

-* To publish the buoyancy force use the following command:
+* To publish the buoyancy force use `ros2 topic pub` command
+  * Publishing `0`, will make floater to sink, while with higher values it will float
 ```
  ros2 topic pub /floater/volume_disp std_msgs/msg/Float32MultiArray "layout:
  dim: []
  data_offset: 0
  data: [50]"
   ```
-   * Publishing `0`, will make floater to sink, while with higher values it will float